 The Coolest Thing About Macs-The 1984 Commercial

 Really well crafted advertising can salvage even a lousy product.
 Maybe not so much that you buy the product, but at least you will be intrigued by the schtick.
 Some current examples of dubious products with great advertising includes include Miller Lite (the "Dick" commercials-great print, TV and radio work for really, really, bad beer), and Saturn (the "feel tremendous personal satisfaction while driving an ugly American car" commercials).
+Chiat-Day's 1984 commercial for Apple's Macintosh is one of the few high points in the Apple advertising history.
+The anti totalitarian feel of the spot was the perfect fodder for our imagination.
+I can see baby boomers, terrified by the stark command line of DOS, eating this stuff up.
+Too bad the rest of their ads generally suck even more than their products. |

 I actually don't hate the Mac as much as the Macintosh user.
 Mostly, it is because of the extreme arrogance Apple products seem to engender in their users.
 Have you ever asked someone for a file and have them send you a Mac file?
 Isn't this a little like sending someone you've never met an e-mail in Russian?
 A little presumptuous and a big waste of time.
 The fact that you can not easily share files defeats the open systems nature of the Internet.
 Granted, Apple products still hold some sway for graphics applications, but that dominance is just about over.
 So why do people still hold on to these archaic machines that have little or no hope for an upgrade?
 Perhaps they can not afford a new computer.
 That is about the only excuse that is acceptable.
 I assume that is why public schools still use Macs.
 I hope it is not because the teachers in these schools are computer illiterate, but I could be wrong.
 Most of the Mac users out there can perfectly well afford new machines.
 They hold on to them because they are comforted by the smiley faces and their known quantities.
 Their old fashioned software and ridiculous interfaces ("I'm trying to transfer a file and the dog isn't running back and forth.
 Help!") only serve to put the kaibosh on collaboration.
 I'm not proposing that you have to be some sort of computer genius in order to type your memos and e-mail.
 I am saying come on fossils, enter the year 2000.
 Or, don't send me stuff.

-Edward Melendez Another rant?
+Edward Melendez | Another rant?
+Home. |